Pedroxam/Remote-File-Upload/README.md

 This is easy way to remote upload your file to target server.

-1 - First upload all files to your host.
+1 - First upload all files to your host. then open index.php and replace your server url.(this file have comment).

 2 - Second, upload remote.php on your target server.